-- Wash the microplate with an automatic washer as reported previously (section I.3). - Pipette 100 μl Enzyme Conjugate into each well, except the A1 well, and cover with the sealer.
+- Wash the microplate with an automatic washer by delivering and aspirating 350 μl/well of diluted washing solution as reported previously (section I.3). - 6.
+Pipette 100 μl Enzyme Conjugate into each well, except the A1 well, and cover with the sealer.
 Check that this red coloured component has been dispensed in all the wells, except A1.